-We will have breed stock available in 2019, as well as yarns and roving made from their 2018 clip.
+We will have breed stock available in 2021, and we have yarns from our flock available for purchase through our etsy store.
 Our flock members currently micron in the mid to low 20s for fiber diameter.

-We are enrolled in the Shear 'em to Save program through the Livestock Conservancy.
+We are enrolled in the Shave 'em to Save program through the Livestock Conservancy.
 The breed is critically endangered in the USA (the only country its found), with fewer than 30 breeders.
-Your purchase of stock. fleece or fiber products help to preserve, promote and protect this unique breed of sheep.
+Your purchase of stock, fleece or fiber products help to preserve, promote and protect this unique breed of sheep.

 Click to adCVM Romeldale is not the easiest sheep name to remember.
 However, a quick history lesson provides a better understanding of the breed's curious sounding name along with its roots, which can be traced back to the Panama Pacific International Exposition (PPIE) held in San Francisco in 1915.